matomo-org/developer-documentation/docs/5.x/ab-tests.md

 [A/B Testing](https://www.ab-tests.net/) is a plugin for Matomo that can be purchased on the [Matomo Marketplace](https://plugins.matomo.org/AbTesting).
 It is developed by [InnoCraft](https://www.innocraft.com), the makers of Matomo.
-If you want to learn more about this plugin we recommend to have a look at the developer guides, the [A/B Testing User Guide](https://matomo.org/docs/ab-testing/) and the [A/B Testing FAQs](https://matomo.org/faq/ab-testing/).
+If you want to learn more about this plugin we recommend having a look at the developer guides, the [A/B Testing User Guide](https://matomo.org/docs/ab-testing/) and the [A/B Testing FAQs](https://matomo.org/faq/ab-testing/).

 An A/B test lets you compare different versions and see which variation makes you more successful.